Housing and Residential Support

 The goal of the program is to help individuals develop the skills needed to graduate to more independent living.
 Each individual will progress through the program at his/her own pace, learning skills with the assistance of the rehabilitation team.
 The program strives to assist individuals in building a better quality of life based on their own vision.

-The RRP operates 24 hours a day 7 days a week 365 days a year.
+The RRP operates 24 hours a day, 7 days a week, 365 days a year.
 Referrals are processed through the local Core Service Agencies.
-For more information, contact Prologue’s Intake Coordinator, Beverly Marlowe-Hancock at 410.653.6190.
+For more information, contact Prologue’s Intake Coordinator, Jennifer Scofield at 410.653.6190 x1227 or via email.